9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The downsides are well known.
 Atom is slower than both VS Code and Sublime Text, especially on startup and with larger files.
 The ecosystem isn't growing as fast as it once was, and you might encounter packages that haven't been updated recently.
 But if you're already an Atom user with a comfortable setup, it handles XML editing adequately.

-Download: Download Atom - Free and open source
+Download: Atom.
+Free and open source.

 XML Editor Comparison Table (2025)